Storefront Mini Grant Project

 HOW IS THE MONEY AWARDED?

 DMA has restructured how it financially administers its Storefront Improvement Grant Program.
-While business and/or property owners are still responsible for the management of storefront projects, DMA will submit maximum amount or 100% of the project costs (up to $10,000) per address/projects, to the contractor directly.
+While business and/or property owners are still responsible for the management of storefront projects, DMA will submit a maximum amount or 100% of the project costs (up to $10,000) per address/projects, to the contractor directly.

 ● The contractor of choice submits a W-9 form and invoice for the proposed project to DMA.